Scientists who have developed a breath test for opioid drugs report that the initial results look promising.

 Opioids are a class of drugs that activate opioid receptors in the brain.
 The effect calms the body, slows breathing, and blocks pain.

 The body also makes natural opioids, but the quantities of these are not sufficient to block severe pain or cause an overdose.

-Several opioids, such as codeine and morphine, come from the opium poppy plant, as does the illegal drug heroin.
+Several opioids, such as codeine and morphine, come from the opium poppy plant,

 Other opioids are either semisynthetic derivatives of the poppy, including oxycodone and hydrocodone, or fully synthetic, such as fentanyl and tramadol.